Parallel-NetCDF/E3SM-IO/variables.md

   + **h1** file: There are 51 climate variables stored in the 'h1' file.
     * Among the 51 variables, 6 are scalar variables and 45 are array variables.
     * Among the 51 variables, 15 are fixed-size variables and 36 are record variables.
       * Among 15 fixed-size variables,
         + 5 are scalars of type int
         + 1 is scalar of type double
         + 9 are 1D arrays of type double, 3 are partitioned
-    * Among 36 record variables
+      * Among 36 record variables (the most significant dimension is time.)
         + 5 are 1D arrays of type int
         + 8 are 1D arrays of type double
         + 2 are 2D arrays of type char
         + 20 are 2D arrays of type float, all are partitioned
         + 1 is 3D array of type float, partitioned
     * Among the 51 variables, 24 are partitioned and 27 are not partitioned.
     * Among the 24 partitioned variables,
       * 1 uses decomposition map 0,
       * 22 use decomposition map 1, and
       * 1 uses decomposition map 2.

-* **G case** uses 6 decomposition maps.
+* **G case** uses 6 decomposition maps and produces one file.
   + There are 52 climate variables stored in the output file.
   + All 52 variables are array variables.
 None is scalar.
   + Among the 52 variables, 11 are fixed-size variables and 41 are record variables.